mostekcm/auth0-editprofile-widget/README.md

 * user_token: it should be the current user id_token
 * container_id: it should be the id of the dom element where the widget will load
 * fields: it is an array with the fields that the widget will show.
 Each of the has the following attributes:
+    - id: Optional.
+This can be used to set a custom id to the field.
+By default, if not provided, it is generated using this template `field_${type}_${attribute}` but having several fields form the same tuple (attribute,type) will provide an id collition.
     - label: this is the input label text
     - type: input type (text, date, number, select, checkbox, radio)
     - attribute: this is the user_metadata attribute name where it will be saved